 Establish a Credit History

 It’s essential to take the steps early on to establish a credit history.
-This is completed by signing up for a credit card early on and using it responsibly.
-That means paying off your balance on time and in full every month like clockwork.
+This is completed by signing up for a credit card early on and using it efficiently by paying off your balance on time and in full every month like clockwork.
 Building a credit history and using it responsibly will help an individual’s overall financial health.

 Borrow What You Can Afford

 Always treat credit cards like cash, only charge what is affordable to pay at the end of the month.
 This will show future lenders responsible financial actions when managing expenses.